SekretOne/nathan-little-resume/_includes/md/intro.md

-With over a decade of programming experience, my skills range both broad and deep.
-From architecture, data modeling, API contracts, pipelines, bare-bones backends to flashy UIs, nothing is too grand to be above, or too basic to be beneath me.
+I am a programming *master of many* with a decade of experience in software development.
+From architecture to testing, pipelines to policy, bare-bone backends to flashy UIs: nothing is too big to beyond me, or too basic to beneath.

-Ultimately, we're trying to make something happen- to solve some problem or make lives easier.
-I delight in the puzzle, and teaches others is just another kind of puzzle.
+Ultimately, I solve problems.
+Thus, I pride myself on acquiring any skill that helps with that.
+My philosophy centers on observability, honesty, and efficiency.